-I also can’t remember who was the first person to point me to Hoos Online, (add link) an endless database with contact information for alumni including their industry, what they studied at UVA, and where they live now.
+I also can’t remember who was the first person to point me to HoosOnline, a database with contact information for thousands of alumni including their industry, what they studied at UVA, and where they live now.
 As a student, I had access to the database and could message the alumni through the system, which would go straight to the alum’s email (but I didn’t have their personal email address, just through the system).

-My story with Hoos Online had a happy ending, but there were many problems with the system.
+My story with HoosOnline had a happy ending, but there were a few areas for improvement in the system:

 In with the New

-- Use a system that quickly integrates with email so I don’t need to have another platform that I need to keep logging into check.
+- Use a system that easily integrates with email so users don’t need to have another platform to check.
 The more seamless the technology, the better.
-I do like that Hoos Online goes right to the alum’s email so they don’t need to open a new window and log into a different system.
+I like that HoosOnline goes right to the alum’s email so they don’t need to open a new window and log into a different system.
 Keeping a function like this will make it easier on the mentor to be engaged.
-Also, monthly emails to students would help to promote the system and let them know what kind of alumni they can email or chat with as they figure out more about what they want to do after graduation.
+Also, monthly emails to students would help to promote the system and remind them about the kind of alumni they can email or chat with as they figure out more about what they want to do after graduation.